 As mentioned above, if the web application manifest is present, a supported browser like Google Chrome will show an option to add the app to the home screen.

-To see it in action, visit Flipkart Lite from Google Chrome on your smartphone and open the three-dot menu.
+GeekyMinds is a PWA, which means you can install it on mobile (iOS or Android), desktop, etc. To see it in action, if you are using Google Chrome, open the three-dot menu.
 Tap on “Add to Home screen” option as shown in the photo below.

-Uninstalling these apps are also straightforward.
+Uninstalling Progressive Web Apps are straightforward.
 You can uninstall a PWA from your smartphone the same way as for a native app from the store.

 In a PC, you can uninstall it by selecting the uninstall option from the three-dot menu as shown in the screenshot below.

-Progressive Web Apps are gaining popularity and only few live examples can be found online.
-While PWAs are cross-platform, some examples below use PWA for only mobile platforms.
+Progressive Web Apps are gaining popularity and already many live examples can be found online.
 Here are a few examples we accumulated for you: